Holistic Visual Management Board

 • Sticky notes: Red = Blocker | Yellow = Watch | Green = Solved

-• Rule: One problem per sticky.
-Owner + due date.
+• Rule: One problem per sticky, owner + due date clearly visible

 4. Plan for the Day